r4nd3l/myBlog/blog/_about/2014-05-26-Certification-CCNA-Discovery-Introducing.md

 - Implement WAN links

 Technological literacy is more important today than ever before, and Cisco is proud to provide you with the knowledge and skills necessary to build and maintain computers.

+## CCNA explained
+CCNA certification proves you have what it takes to navigate the ever-changing landscape of IT.
+CCNA exam covers networking fundamentals, IP services, security fundamentals, automation and programmability.
+Designed for agility and versatility, CCNA validates that you have the skills required to manage and optimize today's most advanced networks.

+The CCNA training course and exam give you the foundation to take your career in any direction.
+When you certify with Cisco, you are living proof of the standard and rigor that businesses recognize and trust to meet and exceed market demands.